kmstr87/Linux-System-Monitoring-Tool/README.md

 Skip by the new sum, which will get you to the bottom of the printed output.

 - **Total CPU Usage:**
-Calculate the jiffies (idle + iotime) and total time of prev. and current iteratinon.
-Calculate the diff. between the prev. and current iteration for jiffies and total.
-Subtract Totald by idled (jiffies difference) to get working time.
-Divide by totald to get percentage, and mult. by 1000 and div. by 10 to get the total CPU usage.
+Total cpu utilization time: Ti = useri + nicei + sysi + idlei + IOwaiti + irqi + softirqi.
+Idle time: Ii = idlei., where i represents a sampling time; hence the CPU utilization at time is given by U_i = T_i - I_i.
+Then, the CPU utilization will be given by, ((U_2 - U_1)/(T_2 - T_1)) * 100

 ## Running the Program

-- First, compile the program and then type "[output_name] --optional_flags optional_position_arguments
+- First, compile the program by running cmd "make lab3".
+Then, to clean .o files, run "make clean".
+This should output lab3 file, where the program can be run by cmd "./lab3"
-- **Note:** When compiling, include the -lm flag after the name of the file.
-Ex: gcc lab1.c -lm Also, before running the program, make sure to clear the screen before.
+- **Note:** Before running the program, make sure to clear the screen before.
 Otherwise, the formatting of the printed statments will be out of order.
 (In the terminal, run "clear")

 - *Aside: for next example, the compiled code will be called prog1.*